 Log based technique

-When it comes to choosing the right CDC method, there is no clear-cut answer.
-It all boils down to the requirements for capturing changes and what the data in the target system will be used for.
+When it comes to choosing the right CDC method, there isn’t clear-cut answer.
+It all boils down to the requirements for capturing changes and what the data in your target system will be used for.

 Change Data Capture Real-World Use Cases